 Skull & Teeth

-Australopithecines had many unique features of the skull and teeth.
+Australopithecines had many unique cranial and dental features.
 They had a cranial capacity of about 470 cubic centimeters on average.
 This made their brains about a third larger than the average chimpanzee’s.
 Their face was quite broad because of their projecting cheekbones.
 Their jaw took on a “U” shape quite different from the nice parabola seen in humans.
 Behind their incisors, (the four teeth in the front of the jaw), australopithecines had a shelf that extended backward.
 They also had large molar teeth suited for eating vegetation.

 The foot is another diagnostic part of the body.
 Apes like chimpanzees and gorillas have a hallux (big toe) that sticks out to the side.
 This feature allows them to grasp branches with their feet.
 Humans have a hallux which is in line with the rest of the toes, this makes grasping anything with your feet basically impossible.
 Little Foot’s bones show that australopithecines did not have the divergent hallux of chimpanzees and gorillas.
 Instead, their hallux was convergent like those of humans.
 Studies suggest that their big toe may have had slightly more mobility than that of a human, but could not function as a grasping mechanism while climbing.